A Digital Success Plan for IIoT

 Organizations who understand this are able to elevate their position in the market, while those who don’t end up back at “business as usual” and increasingly vulnerable in a connected world.
 The answer is not what technology or business model they ultimately chose.
 In fact, it’s less about specific decisions they make along the way.
 The key, we’ve found, is what they do in order to get started.

 It’s the questions they ask in the beginning.
-It’s the framework they put in place for identifying challenges and risks, assigning roles and responsibilities, and the methodology for creating, delivering, and measuring value at each step of the project.
+It’s the framework they put in place for identifying challenges and digital transformation risks, assigning roles and responsibilities, and the methodology for creating, delivering, and measuring value at each step of the project.
 This applies to all aspects of the initiative, from technology to business strategy to capabilities of the organization.
 It’s how you know you’re working on solving the whole problem and not just watering a patch of flowers in the desert.
 We call this approach a digital success plan.
 If your organization is attempting to embrace IIoT without one, the odds are stacked against you for creating durable outcomes.
 There will be plenty of activity, but few positive results.
 We call this digital transformation theater.

 All the world’s indeed a stage